 A professional bookkeeper like Aimtrac can help your business flourish and take away the pressure from your internal resources.
 Working with us means that we complement your business and act as a resource partner, providing you with a personal service for your bookkeeping needs.

-We can provide you an initial consultation by way of a bookkeeping health check with our Head of Bookkeeping & Payroll, Sharon Ashmore.
+We can provide you an initial consultation by way of a bookkeeping health check with one of our team.
 From there we can help you identify a path forward for your business.
 Whether you require liaison with HMRC or your Accountant, help setting up financial procedures or understanding your financial position, information about cloud accounting or making your tax digital we can provide a complete solution.